sjoerdvankreel/firefly-synth/manual.md

 * Jump: rearranges the table after mode selection.
 When on, table becomes first-next-first-next etc. In this example, C4-E4-C4-G4-C4-C5-C4-E5-C4-G5-C4-E5-C4-C5-C4-G4-C4-E4.
 * Flip: rearranges the table after jumping by inverting note selection every N positions.
 In this example with flip set to 2: C4-E4-G4-C4-C4-C5-E5-C4-C4-G5-E5-C4-C4-C5-G4-C4-C4-E4.

-There are 4 random modes with allow to either reset or free-run on table construction (happens on note-on/off) and table repeat.
+There are 4 random modes which allow to either reset or free-run on table construction (happens on note-on/off) and table repeat.

 ### Sampling the active table by notes &amp; dist parameters